Chicago Cubs minor league players: Burl Carraway

 Ausley Burl Carraway (born May 27, 1999) is an American professional baseball pitcher in the Chicago Cubs organization.

 Carraway attended A&M Consolidated High School in College Station, Texas, and played college baseball at Dallas Baptist University.
 As a junior in 2019, he went 4–2 with a 2.81 ERA and six saves over 41 2/3 innings.
 That summer, he played for the USA Baseball Collegiate National Team, as well as playing collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 He pitched 9 1/3 innings in 2020 before the season was cancelled due to the COVID-19 pandemic.
 He was selected by the Chicago Cubs in the second round with the 51st overall selection of the 2020 Major League Baseball draft.
 He signed for $1.1 million.

 Carraway made his professional debut in 2021 with the South Bend Cubs and was promoted to the Tennessee Smokies at the end of the season.
 Over 35 2/3 relief innings pitched between the two clubs, he went 3–3 with a 5.30 ERA and 54 strikeouts.
 He opened the 2022 season with Tennessee.
 Due to injury, he pitched only ten innings in which he gave up 12 runs and 24 walks.
+He missed all of the 2023 season due to injury.